 – When the arrows on the right of your score are green, knocking will turn your page forward

-– When the arrows on the right of your score are red, knocking will turn your page backward (you will be proposed to go backward just after a move forward in case you made a wrong move)
+– When the arrows on the right of your score turns red, knocking it will turn your page backward (it will be suggested to go back just after a move forward in case you made a wrong move)

 – When the arrows on the right of your score turn into red squares, it means “Inactive”.

 Note: this feature is mostly experimental and will be enhanced in the future.

 In the parameters, you can activate the Slow Scroll feature.
 Your page turn and page scrolling will then be… slower!

 In the parameters, you can activate the Scroll Mark feature.
 When displaying your score in Landscape Mode – Single page, turning the page will display the rest of the sheet with a red mark on the left, a tip to help you follow the progress.

 On MusicXML and TXT Pieces, you can activate the “Scrolling by line” parameter.
 If you do so, your page turn will be done line by line (instead of page by page).